prakashprathap/ML-PROJECTS/Bird nest classification/README.md

-# Body performance  prediction
+# Bird nest classification

 ### Problem type : Classification

 ### Description:

-Body performance is predicted using Classification analysis.
-Dataset is taken from Kaggle.
+Bird nest classification is predicted using Classification analysis.Also used imbalancing method. this Dataset is taken from Kaggle.